antoninmasek/laravel-model-hashids/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/antoninmasek/laravel-model-hashids.svg?style=flat-square)](https://packagist.org/packages/antoninmasek/laravel-model-hashids)

 In some cases I really like to use [Hashids](https://hashids.org/php/) instead of uuids as my model keys.
 For me Hashids are less awkward to read and the resulting URL looks a bit nicer in my opinion.
-This package is inspired by [laravel-model-uuid](https://github.com/michaeldyrynda/laravel-model-uuid) package by Michael Dyrynda and aims to make it a breeze to start using Hashids as your model keys.
+This package is inspired by [laravel-model-uuid](https://github.com/michaeldyrynda/laravel-model-uuid) by Michael Dyrynda and aims to make it a breeze to start using Hashids as your model keys.

 ## Installation